samhaaf/haaf-rearc-quest/README.md

 make test-report
 ```

-To deploy the whole thing to aws:
+And to deploy the whole thing to aws:

 ```
 make apply
 ```

-If you get an error here regarding an IAM role, you might need (disable managed credentials)[https://github.com/aws-samples/aws-workshop-for-kubernetes/issues/391] and then write new ones to ~/.aws/credentials.
+If you get an error here regarding an IAM role, you might need to (disable managed credentials)[https://github.com/aws-samples/aws-workshop-for-kubernetes/issues/391] and then write new ones to ~/.aws/credentials.

-To tear it all down:
+Finally, to tear it all back down:

 ```
 make clean
 ```

+EOF